 Although I had often outsourced the occasional one-off task, I was actually doing everything myself and only started regularly working with a VA after I broke down in tears after spending most of the week dealing with a host of support emails instead of getting any real work done.
 That was the moment I knew it was time to get some help.

-Because Associate work is a great way to take on more work both when starting out and as you become more successful, I asked the group to post up their questions on the subject and then I asked some volunteers to answer them.
-Here are the results:
+Because Associate work is a great way to take on more work both when starting out and as you become more successful, I asked my VA Handbookers Facebook group to post up any questions they had on the subject and then I asked members who had experience of both sides of the fence to answer them.
+This is what they said:

 If you’re a new Virtual Assistant or thinking of becoming one, I’m sure you’re worried about how you will get new clients.
 So to help you get an idea of who could be that elusive and exciting first client, I asked members of my VA Handbookers Facebook group a load of questions about their first one including how they got them and what tasks they needed help with.
-This is what they said:

-If you want to have a satisfying and fulfilling freelance career it’s really important to have clients that you enjoy working with – because there’s no point in leaving a (horribly unfulfilling, tedious but secure) full-time job to still be miserable at work!
-A great client is a rare and wonderful thing but not as hard to find as you might think.
-Let me show you how:
+If you want a satisfying and fulfilling freelance career it’s really important to have clients that you enjoy working with – because there’s no point in leaving a (horribly unfulfilling, tedious but secure) full-time job to still be miserable at work!
+A great client is a truly wonderful thing and they’re actually not as hard to find as you might think.

-Aside from analysing LinkedIn profiles and groups for my clients and using LinkedIn to identify, research and qualify potential clients for my own VA business, I also used to write loads of LinkedIn profiles as part of my CV writing business – so when it comes to LinkedIn, I’ve seen it all!
-There are good profiles and truly dreadful profiles – here’s what a good one looks like:
+Aside from analysing LinkedIn profiles and groups for my clients and using LinkedIn to identify, research and qualify potential clients for my own VA business, I also used to write loads of LinkedIn profiles as part of my old p/t CV writing business – so when it comes to LinkedIn profiles, I’ve seen it all!
+Let me show you what a good one looks like: